Guidance to Event Organisers

 In the past the Police service has taken the lead and undertaken actions to facilitate public events, acting for what they believed to be the public good.
 However, a more focused approach, confining Police action to those issues which are part of our core responsibilities and where there is legal authority, is becoming necessary.

-This guide is aimed at standardising the Police approach to all organised events staged in a public place and on all public highways.
+This guide is to standardise the police approach to all organised events staged in a public place and on public highways.
 It creates an environment where, through consultation and partnership, public events will continue to take place.
 A greater awareness of the individual responsibility of the organisers and those of the other agencies involved should emerge, which will ensure a more focused approach by all concerned resulting in a better planned, safer and more resilient event.

 West Yorkshire Police Planning Unit – [email protected]